-Requesters might be a business, individual or some entity, such as a university or marketing firm, that require huge numbers of people to complete tens of thousands of tiny tasks.
+Requesters might be a business, an individual, or some entity, such as a university or marketing firm.
+They require huge numbers of people to complete tens of thousands of tiny tasks.

-Mellisa also occasionally does transcribing for requesters although she limits her time on those kind of HITS because she says she is not a very fast typist.
+Mellisa also occasionally performs transcribing for requesters although she limits her time on those kind of HITS because she says she is not a very fast typist.

 “For me, the best jobs are taking surveys that pay from 25 cents to a dollar,” she said.
 "If I can do 20 of those per day, I can earn maybe $10 to $15 a day – sometimes $20 if I’m really lucky.
 But that’s usually a good 10-hour day in front of the computer.”